GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

                 Action: navigateToTestSite.NAVIGATE_TO_SITE Step: effects ActionIndex: 0
 ```

-In the above test run execution, I can see that my test failed.
-It tells me the action `navigateToTestSite.NAVIGATE_TO_SITE` failed, in the `effects`.
-It also specifies the action index, so that if the same action was run multiple times in one test, I will know which instance if I compare to the JSON test file.
-It then goes on to show me a detailed comparison of what I expected, vs what the actual page state was.
-As seen above, I expected the header to be displayed false, however Simulato when checking the actual page state found it was displayed true.
-We can use this to determine that either the test failed, or we created our model wrong.
+In the above test run, I can see that my test failed.
+It tells me the action `navigateToTestSite.NAVIGATE_TO_SITE` failed and it failed in the `effects` step.
+It also specifies the action index, so that if the same action was run multiple times in one test, I will know which instance if I look up the index in the JSON test file.
+It then goes on to show me a detailed comparison of what I expected vs what the actual page state was.
+As seen above, I expected the header to be displayed `false`, however, when Simulato checked the actual page state it found displayed to be `true`.
+We can use this to determine that either the test failed or we created our model wrong.